himulawang/echo-ip/README.md

 on default port `443` will be started.
 The port can always be overridden using the `--port` flag.

+To view the help output run: `echo-ip --help`.

 ### Endpoints
 - GET/POST /: IP details response (see example response)
 - GET/POST /health: health information about the web service